Summary of Employee Benefits

-- Enter the desired Zip Code, City or State' - All participating Dentist's in your area will appear.
+- Enter the desired Zip Code, City or State and desired radius - All participating Dentist's in your area will appear.

-The college offers vision care insurance through VSP or Davis Vision which is administered by Guardian Life Insurance.
-This is an optional insurance program to which the college does not make contributions, but it is offered at a group-rate discount on premiums.
+The University offers vision care insurance through VSP or Davis Vision which is administered by Guardian Life Insurance.
+This is an optional insurance program to which the University does not make contributions, but it is offered at a group-rate discount on premiums.
 There will be no increase in the cost of premiums in 2020.